zmess24/personal-website-nextjs/src/posts/retrieval-augmented-generation.md

 ### Downloading Data

-Next, let's download a few online articles to use as external sources of information for retrieval in our RAG system.
-The articles we'll use today will be focused on the topic of "AI's impact on the SaaS industry".
+Next, let's download a few online articles to use as external sources of information for retrieval in our RAG system, and the topic of the articles we'll use today will be focused on the topic of "AI's impact on the SaaS industry".
 Since web scraping is not a core focus of this post (and the upcoming topics are more interesting anyway), I'm not going to walk through the mechanics of how the `scrape_articles` function works.
 However, if you're interested, I've included my source code in the addendum of this post for your review.

 The `scrape_articles` function will return a Python list containing three dictionaries representing each of our three articles.
 Each dictionary will contain:

 - A `url` key, mapped to the source URL of the article.
-- A `test` key, which contains the scraped (and cleaned) raw text from each article.
+- A `text` key, which contains the scraped (and cleaned) raw text from each article.

 ```python
 # Article List